ohnoitsalobo/sound-reactive-esp32/README.md

 Later on I incorporated some code from [a previous MIDI LED project](https://www.instagram.com/p/BZefjNADfg1/) to make it MIDI-responsive, with some modifications to make it work over WiFi.
 Network MIDI is natively supported by Mac, and can be added Windows by installing [rtpMIDI](https://www.tobias-erichsen.de/software/rtpmidi.html).

-Finally, I recently switched from the regular ESP32 Server code to AsyncServer, and learned how to run the audio analysis routine (FFT) on the secondary ESP32 processor, freeing up the primary core to run the LEDs independently.
+Finally, I recently switched from the regular ESP32 Server code to AsyncServer, and learned how to run the audio analysis routine (FFT) on the secondary ESP32 processor, freeing up the primary CPU to run the LEDs independently.
+Thanks to [Andreas Spiess](https://github.com/SensorsIot/ESP32-Dual-Core) for his code.

 ___